-No motion for the reconsideration of any vote shall be in order unless the matter is in the possession of the Senate, nor shall any motion to reconsider be in order unless made within the next two statewide legislative days of the actual session of the Senate thereafter, and by a Senator voting with the prevailing side.
-Except for procedural motions, a motion to reconsider may be made immediately after the act or motion to which it applies has occurred, during the motion period, during the time between the call of orders of business after the introduction and reference of new Bills and Resolutions, or during the time the bill or resolution is being debated.
+No motion for the reconsideration of any vote shall be in order unless the matter is in the possession of the Senate, nor shall any motion to reconsider be in order unless made within the next two statewide legislative days of the actual session of the Senate thereafter and by a Senator voting with the prevailing side.
+Except for procedural motions, a motion to reconsider may be made immediately after the act or motion to which it applies has occurred, during the motion period, during the time between the call of orders of business after the introduction and reference of new Bills and Resolutions, or during the time the Bill or Resolution is being debated.

+RULE 13.
 Points of Personal Privilege and Expressions of Personal Interest

-Any member may rise to a point of personal privilege provided that a point of personal privilege shall be defined as questions affecting the rights, reputation and conduct of members of the body in their representative capacity.
+Any member may rise to a point of personal privilege provided that a point of personal privilege shall be defined as questions affecting the rights, reputation, and conduct of members of the body in their representative capacity.

-A point of personal privilege must relate to persons as members of the body or relate to charges against the character of a member which charges, if true, would affect the rights of membership.
+A point of personal privilege must relate to persons as members of the body or relate to charges against the character of a member, which charges, if true, would affect the rights of membership.
 A member rising to a point of personal privilege must confine his or her remarks to those matters which concern the member personally and has only the right to defend himself or herself and no other persons, and such remarks shall in all cases be limited to not more than one (1) hour.

 All other remarks made by a member shall be regarded as an expression of personal interest.
-A member may only be recognized for an expression of personal interest between the call of orders of business and such remarks shall in all cases be limited to not more than five (5) minutes.
+A member may only be recognized for an expression of personal interest prior to the call of the Uncontested Calendar or after completion of the Special Orders, and such remarks shall in all cases be limited to not more than five (5) minutes.